adalava/coppeliasim_bridge/README.md

 ---

-Alternativelly you can start each sensor node individually:
+Alternativelly you can start each sensor node individually

 #### Force Sensors
 ```bash